-High Specifications and Support for Large Data Center Networks
+Multiple Switching Planes and Support for Large Data Center Networks

-The CX310 provides table entris of high specifications, supporting a maximum of 65,536 MAC addresses and 16,384 forwarding information bases (FIBs) entries.
+The CX911 provides table entries of high specifications: a maximum of 131,072 MAC address entries and 16,384 forwarding information bases (FIBs) entries.

-High-Performance Stacking, Easy Deployment and Maintenance
+High-Performance Stacking, Easy Deployment, and Simple Maintenance

-The CX310 supports stacking of four devices.
+The CX911 supports a stacking system of four devices.
 It has the following advantages:

-- High performance: A single stacking system can provide thirty-two 10GE uplink ports (two devices are stacked). - High bandwidth: The CX310 supports 160Gbps stacking bandwidth.
-The stacking system has small bandwidth bottlenecks. - Easy deployment and maintenance: - Pre-deployment and offline configuration are supported.
+- High performance: A single stacking system can provide more than thirty-two 10GE ports. - High bandwidth: The stacking system supports 160Gbps stacking bandwidth. - Easy deployment and maintenance: - Pre-deployment and offline configuration are supported.
 The system can be preplanned and pre-configured.
-Devices can be added as required, supporting plugand-play. - The slot ID of a device is the ID in a stacking system, facilitating device identification and maintenance. - Indicators on the front panel indicate the role and status of a stacking system.
-The stacking system can be maintained without a terminal. - Simple upgrade: The stacking system supports quick and automatic software upgrades, simplifying upgrade operations and reducing upgrade workload. - Rapid software upgrades: When two switch modules are stacked, the standby switch module is upgraded before the active switch module.
+Devices can be added as required, supporting plugand-play. - The slot ID of a device is the ID in the stacking system, facilitating identification and maintenance. - Indicators on the front panel indicate the role and status of a stacking system.
+The stacking system can be maintained without a terminal. - Simple upgrade operations: The stacking system supports quick and automatic software upgrades, simplifying upgrade operations and reducing upgrade workload. - Rapid software upgrades: When two switch modules are stacked, the standby switch module is upgraded before the active switch module.
 This ensures that at least one switch module is operating. - Automatic software upgrades: When two switch modules are stacked, the software version is automatically synchronized from the active switch module to the standby one.

-Various Data Center Features
+Rich Data Center Features

-Fibre channel over Ethernet (FCoE) and Data Center Bridging (DCB): The CX310 supports FCoE, Data Center Bridging Exchange (DCBX), 802.1Qbb-compliant priority-based flow control (PFC), and 802.1Qaz-compliant Enhanced Transmission Selection (ETS).
-With these features, the FC architecture can run on the enhanced Ethernet without packet loss to achieve a converged network and reduce networking costs.
+- Supports fibre channel over Ethernet (FCoE) and Data Center Bridging (DCB). - Supports FCoE, Data Center Bridging Exchange (DCBX), 802.1Qbb-compliant priority-based flow control (PFC), and 802.1Qaz-compliant Enhanced Transmission

-- Virtual/virtual machine (VM) access - Supports virtualized servers, improving data center utilization. - Supports virtual resource discovery.
-During migration of VMs, VM network policies can be automatically migrated using the virtual resource discovery function so that network resources can be allocated as required.
-Working with the large-scale layer 2 network, VMs can be freely migrated inside the whole data center. - Transparent Interconnection of Lots of Links (TRILL) protocol - Complying with the Internet Engineering Task Force (IETF) standard, the TRILL protocol supports ultra-large networks and flexible networking modes. - The TRILL protocol supports load balancing by paths, so that traffic can be shared between multiple paths according to service requirements. - The TRILL protocol supports sub-second network convergence.
-Any changes on the network can be quickly sensed and then fast convergence is performed.
+- Selection (ETS).
+With these features, the FC architecture can run on the lossless enhanced Ethernet to achieve a converged network and reduce networking costs. - Supports seamless intercommunication with the FC infrastructure, protecting investments on the FC SAN. - Supports virtualization/virtual machine (VM) access. - Supports server virtualization, improving data center utilization. - Supports virtual sensors.
+During migration of VMs, network policies can be automatically migrated using virtual sensors so that network resources can be allocated as required.
+Working with the layer 2 network, VMs can be freely migrated within the data center. - Supports the Transparent Interconnection of Lots of Links (TRILL) protocol. - Complying with the Internet Engineering Task Force (IETF) standard, the TRILL protocol supports ultra-large networks and flexible networking modes. - The TRILL protocol supports load balancing between paths, so that traffic can be shared by multiple paths according to service requirements. - The TRILL protocol supports fast network convergence.
+Any changes on the network can be quickly sensed and fast convergence is performed.